-Drummond/North Elmsley (Not including Cost Sharing Agreements)
+Drummond/North Elmsley

 Drummond/North Elmsley spent close to \$37,000 on recreation in 2018.
 This figure does not include the cost sharing agreements with Perth, Lanark Highlands, or Smiths Falls.
 It also does not include the Port Elmsley Community Hall, as both the revenue and expenses are related to the sale and transfer of land.
 The Rideau Ferry Public Docks are the largest expense and does not include a cost recovery component.
 Net operating costs of \$27,000 result in a total cost recovery of 27%.
-Per capita expenditures total \$4.52.
+Per capita expenditures total \$4.42.